sta/websocket-sharp/README.md

 }
 ```

-`WebSocket` class inherits `IDisposable` interface, so you can use `using` statement.
+The `WebSocket` class inherits the `IDisposable` interface, so you can use the `using` statement.

 #### Step 3 ####

-Setting `WebSocket` event handlers.
+Setting the `WebSocket` events.

 ##### WebSocket.OnOpen event #####

-`WebSocket.OnOpen` event is emitted immediately after WebSocket connection has been established.
+The `WebSocket.OnOpen` event occurs when the WebSocket connection has been established.

 ```cs
 ws.OnOpen += (sender, e) =>